M1xel/lf10-workshop/presentation.typ

     ```
 }

-== What can we do with the Iterator pattern
+== What can we do with the Iterators

 === Basic Iterations

 #context {
     set text(size: text.size / (1.2))
     ```rust